 The BRS TSP match can be worth thousands per year if optimized correctly.
 The limiting factor is you have to contribute 5% each month, as the match is paid monthly.

 Therefore, you do not want to make all of your $19,500 of contributions (the annual elective deferral limit) in the first 6 months of the year: you must space out your contribution for the full year if you want to receive the full match.

 I used to front load my TSP contributions as fast as possible at the beginning of the year.
 Under the BRS, this is no longer optimal so I changed my contribution strategy.

-Don't worry about going over the annual $19k limit.
-As long as you don't have another employer retirement account (401k, 403b, self 401K), the DFAS computers will limit your final contribution to ensure that you max out the account without going a penny over.
+Don't worry about going over the annual $19.5k limit.
+As long as you don't have another employer retirement account (401k, 403b, solo 401K), the DFAS computers will limit your final contribution to ensure that you max out the account without going a penny over.
 This can result in a nice bonus pay bump around Christmas and the end of year holidays.

-How Much Should I Contribute to the TSP to Get the Full BRS Match?
+How Much Should I Contribute to the TSP to Get the Full Match?

-How much is the TSP match worth monthly?
+How much is the military TSP match worth monthly?

 If you receive the full BRS match every month this year, it can be worth thousands of dollars depending on your pay grade and time in service.
 Compounded over a few years or decades, your TSP match can grow to tens of thousands of dollars.